ciarandevelops/onboarding-geo-draft/README.md

 **Geographic Information System (GIS)** is a term used to describe the tools and frameworks used for capturing, storing, managing, analyzing, and presenting geospatial data.
 GIS technology allows users to create maps, perform spatial analysis, and integrate various data sources to gain a deeper understanding of geographical patterns and relationships.
 It is an indispensable tool in fields such as cartography, urban planning, natural resource management, and disaster response.

-Understanding these key concepts is fundamental to navigating the world of geospatial data science effectively.
 As you progress in your learning journey, you'll gain valuable insights into how geospatial data, data science techniques, and GIS technology work together to address real-world challenges and opportunities.

 #### Useful Links